 We opened up the layout by removing the walls that separated the nook from the kitchen, integrating the two spaces into one large kitchen area.
 With the walls removed, the light from the window that had been previously blocked was now able to reach the entire room.
 Coupled with the freshly painted white walls, the new kitchen felt bright and inviting.

 We kept the existing cabinetry and added new coordinating custom-fabricated cabinets and custom-matched paint.
 An eat-in island was designed with details to keep with the home’s historic aesthetic – like the wooden butcher block top and the decorative, vintage-style legs.
-We stained the floors a darker hue, giving an antique feel to the updated kitchen.
+We stained the floors with a darker hue, giving an antique feel to the updated kitchen.
 The stain was designed to match the island top and give contrast to the white walls and cabinetry.